axeon-software/Babylon_Runtime/docs/tutorials.md

 ### Animate things

-This sphere is a little too static isn't it ?
+This sphere is a little too static isn't it?
 Once the red button clicked, we will add animation on sphere Y axis.
-Here comes the \_r.animate() function:
+Here comes the ```_r.animate()``` function:

 ```javascript
 _r.animate("elementToAnimate", { "property": value }, duration);